 Mix together one 15-oz can of chopped artichoke hearts (without oil), 1⅓ cups plain nonfat Greek yogurt, 2 Tbsp chopped dill, 1 tsp minced garlic, 1 tsp lemon zest, 1 tsp kosher salt, and ⅛ tsp black pepper.
 The recipe makes about 8 servings you can save for later; serve with cucumber rounds at your leisure.

 If fruit tickles your fancy, try:

 4. Grilled pineapple

-This twist on everyone’s favorite tropical fruit combines all the smokey goodness of a barbecue with the sweetness of pineapple: Core and slice the fruit into ½-inch-thick rounds; the WW Pineapple Corer and Slicer can help here.
-On a non-stick grill pan (or outdoor grill, if available), cook for three minutes per side.
+This twist on everyone’s favorite tropical fruit combines all the smoky goodness of a barbecue with the sweetness of pineapple: Core and slice the fruit into ½-inch-thick rounds (the WW Pineapple Corer and Slicer can help here).
+On a nonstick grill pan (or an outdoor grill, if available), cook for 3 minutes per side.